jdunkerley/jdunkerley/advent-of-code-2020-week-2.md

 Part 1 of this problem was very straight forward.
 Sort the data set, work out the row differences (turned out to always be 1 or 3) and then using a CrossTab to count the number of each.
 The answer is then given by a formula tool (remembering to add 1).

-Part 2 however includes this warning:
+Part 2, however, includes this warning:

 ![Beware!](assets/advent-2020-2/day10.warning.jpg)